January 27, 2021

 Encardio Rite has different Models of Pressure Cells which include:

-The Encardio Rite earth and concrete pressure cell primarily consist of a flexible and circular flat capsule constructed from two stainless steel discs.
+1. Model EPS-30V-Series Earth and Concrete Pressure Cells: The Encardio Rite Earth and concrete pressure cell primarily consists of a flexible and circular flat capsule constructed from two stainless steel discs.
 These stainless steel discs are welded around the periphery and connected to a specially designed Encardio Rite pressure transducer incorporating the latest vibrating wire technology.

 The vibrating wire technology allows for remote and digital readout.
 The pressure cell has inherently high sensitivity and it is not necessary to produce a large strain on the area being monitored for the measurement of stress.
 Encardio Rite offers three types of Model EPS-30V-Series pressure cells:

-Model EPS-30V-S Earth Pressure Cell – Suffix ‘S’: for use in soil, earth or rock fills
+2. Model EPS-30V-S Earth Pressure Cell: Suffix ‘S’: for use in soil, earth, or rock fills

 The Model EPS-30V-S Earth Pressure Cell is 200 mm Φ x 7 mm thick.
 It consists of two stainless steel diaphragm plates welded around the periphery.
-The pressure pad is connected to the vibrating wire pressure sensor through a 6 mm dia x 165 mm long stainless tube.
-The narrow cavity inside the pressure pad and the tube is filled with fluid .
+The pressure pad is connected to the vibrating wire pressure sensor through a 6 mm diameter x 165 mm long stainless tube.
+The narrow cavity inside the pressure pad and the tube is filled with fluid.

-Model EPS-30V-C Concrete Pressure Cell – Suffix ‘C’: for use in concrete
+3. Model EPS-30V-C Concrete Pressure Cell: Suffix ‘C’: for use in concrete

 The Model EPS-30V-C Concrete pressure capsule is similar to EPS-30V-S. For applications in which the concrete pressure cell is embedded in concrete, a 600 mm long pinch tube is welded to the transducer.